kushagra-singhh/safeInternet/README.md

 ## 📋 Overview

 Internet Security Checker is a comprehensive web application for testing your internet presence against modern security standards.
 This tool provides detailed security assessments of websites, email configurations, and internet connections with an intuitive, responsive user interface and detailed scoring reports.
-Available in both English and Hindi, with light and dark themes.
+Available in English, Hindi, and Bengali, with light and dark themes.

 <div align="center">
   <img src="screenshots/main-light.png" alt="Internet Security Checker Light Theme" width="45%" />